Operator Onboarding

 The following outlines the process for onboarding as an operator to borrow from Cap.

-Create a new Ethereum Externally Owned Account (EOA) or multisig wallet to serve as your operator identity.
+Wallet: an Ethereum Externally Owned Account (EOA) or multisig wallet to serve as your operator identity

 Currently, Cap supports the following Shared Security Networks.